UmbraMalik/poe2-act-companion-overlay/SECURITY.md

 # Security

-POE2 Campaign Codex Overlay is designed as a safe desktop overlay.
+POE2 Act Companion Overlay is designed as a safe desktop overlay.

 The app does not read game memory, does not inject code into the game process, does not intercept network packets and does not send game inputs.